smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Configuration Management/Configuration Factory Pattern.md

 - Verified all code examples and configuration details remain accurate
 - Maintained complete source tracking for all referenced files
 - Confirmed configuration factory implementation unchanged despite documentation relocation
+- Integrated new logging configuration details from recent refactoring of ConsoleLogger to StructuredLogger
+- Added information about OTLP endpoint configuration and authentication headers

 ## Table of Contents
 1. [Introduction](#introduction)